🇯🇵 日本語 | 🇺🇸 English

 What are Elementary Functions?

-C comes with a familiar set of math functions built in: square roots, trigonometric functions, exponentials, logarithms, and more.
-To use them you need #include<math.h>.
+C ships with a familiar set of math functions: square roots, trigonometric functions, exponentials, logarithms, and more.
+To use them, include <math.h>.

 #include<stdio.h>